npm/npm/doc/json.md

 Array of package names that will be bundled when publishing the package.

+If this is spelled `"bundleDependencies"`, then that is also honorable.

 ## engines

-Packages/1.0 says that you can have an "engines" field with an array of engine names.
-However, it has no provision for specifying which version of the engine your stuff runs on.

-With npm, you can use either of the following styles to specify the version of node that your stuff works on:
+You can specify the version of node that your stuff works on:

-    { "engines" : [ "node >=0.1.27 <0.1.30" ] }

-or:

     { "engines" : { "node" : ">=0.1.27 <0.1.30" } }